brendanmcc02/film-rec/recommender-systems-notes.md

 ## Train & Test Data

 In traditional ML, you would have a train-test split.
 In the case of collaborative filtering (which will have a very sparse matrix), the train data are all the cells with a value, and the test data is simply all the empty cells.
 That's essentially the translation.

-# Chapter 2
+# Chapter 2 - Neighbourhood-Based Collaborative Filtering

-He says that its common and recommended to pre-compute things in an 'offline' phase - do as less as you can on the fly.
+* He says that its common and recommended to pre-compute things in an 'offline' phase - do as less as you can on the fly.
+* The following 2 approaches make use of an user-item matrix, think of users as rows, items. (e.g. films) as columns.
+* Neighbourhood-Based Collaborative Filtering can be thought of as a generalisation of KNN.

 ## User-Based Neighbourhood Models
-*aka: Collaborative-Based Filtering*

 **Pearson Correlation Co-efficient:** A similarity metric between two linear variables. value is between -1 and 1:
 * `-1`: Negative Correlation.
 When one of the variables increase, the other decreases.